 Expanding the film music curriculum to include ballet and operatic genres will create a more robust learning opportunity for students in music history classes.
 Integrating film and classical music would help teachers create more exciting ways of teaching music history and leading music education.
 Integrating classical music genres such as ballet and opera can raise awareness for European classical music and make it appear more in the film music curriculum.
 Understanding how visual aspects affect music is essential in ballet, opera, and film music.
 The cultural aspects of ballet and opera music are essential to learn because these genres are predecessors of film music and other visual music genres.
 Understanding the visual characteristics of different art forms can help students understand how the visuals integrate with sound in combined art forms.
 Classical music and its academic side are less motivating for students.
 However, Western classical music is an important source and foundation of musical knowledge.
 Ballets and operas are influential genres with a rich history in classical music.
 Students can benefit from learning these genres and understanding how they integrate visual aspects of musicianship with the performance on the stage.
-Expanding the film music interest in music history and appreciation.
+Expanding the film music curriculum and combining classical musical genres allows students to find more interest in music history and appreciation.

 Motivation is essential in music history classes, and a motivating classroom can make the class more exciting.
-When teaching about classical music, teachers can use films to Disney-animated learning exciting. the make For example, 1940 film called Fantasia combines classical music with impressive visuals.
+When teaching about classical music, teachers can use films to make learning exciting.
+For example, the 1940 Disney-animated film called Fantasia combines classical music with impressive visuals.
 This film set many compositions by composers, including Beethoven, Tchaikovsky, and Stravinsky.
 Because there are many visual interpretations of the music, students can find interest in classical music selection.
 In music classes, students can discuss how the music fits the animation, how the emotions in the film are being conveyed, and how to analyze the techniques of storytelling in the film and the music's impact on it.
 Using this approach, students can gain a deep understanding and appreciation of music.